This is documentation for the CCMS (Collaborative Collections Management System).

 Examples

-To select items in stock from the reserve set and insert them into a
+To select items in stock from the object set and insert them into a

 set test.myset:

-insert into test.myset select * from reserve where availability = 'In stock';
+insert into test.myset select * from test.object where availability = 'In stock';

 from set_name